A Comparison of Open Source LLM Frameworks for Pipelining

 - License: Apache-2.0

-- Stars: 14.7k
+- Stars: 26.3k

-Haystackis often favored for its simplicity and is frequently chosen for lighter tasks or quick prototypes.
+Haystack is often favored for its simplicity and is frequently chosen for lighter tasks or quick prototypes.
 It’s particularly useful for developing large-scale search systems, QAs, summarization and conversational AI applications.

 Since its launch in 2017, Haystack has evolved into a powerful tool, particularly excelling in semantic search.
 But, unlike simple keyword matching, it understands the context of users’ queries.
 It also has specialized components for various tasks, enabling it to manage everything from data ingestion to result generation.
 This significantly sets it apart from more general-purpose frameworks like LlamaIndex and LangChain.